apx

 Initializing with Database Support

-Or apply to an existing project:
+Select the lakebase addon during apx init, or apply to an existing project:

-uv run apx dev apply stateful
+apx dev apply lakebase

 How It Works